 - What kind of saw blade should I use for horizontal or vertical bamboo?

-Strand Woven Bamboo – Requires a Stronger Saw Blade
+Cutting Bamboo – Strand Woven Requires a Stronger Saw Blade

-Cutting horizontal or vertical bamboo flooring is quite similar to cutting other hardwoods, but strand bamboo is very different.
+Cutting horizontal or vertical bamboo flooring is a similar process to other hardwoods, but cutting strand bamboo is very different.
 There’s nothing better than strand bamboo for high-traffic areas or families with children and pets.
 The dense, ultra-durable bamboo delivers the beautiful look of hardwood flooring while standing up to the stresses of high heels, pet traffic, and other heavy wear and tear.

 - How does strand bamboo density compare to other hardwoods?